 - if two or more players tie for the highest number, they retain their

-- play continues until only one party is left in possession of one or more navis longa
+- play continues until only one party is left in possession of a navis longa.

-Any non-mortal player (outside force) who is in possession of a legio of any sort may participate once during the Battle of Actium, acting in the same way that imagines do during the course of the Game.
-That is, outside forces may add the total of one throw of their die (legio) to the total of any party's roll.
-However, once a numen has participated as an outside force, s/he may not do so again.
-The Fates are responsible for confiscating an outside force’s die after it has been used and keeping track of which numina have participated as outside forces.
+Numina who have retained possession of a legio of any sort may participate once during the Battle of Actium, acting in the same way that imagines do during the course of the Game; that is, they may add the total of one throw of their die (legio) to the total of any party's roll; however, once a numen has participated in this manner, s/he may not do so again.
+The Fates are responsible for confiscating a numen’s die after it has been used.

-- Outside forces must declare out loud their intention to add their die to the total of one party before Neptune has proclaimed the victor of the concursatio.If there is dissension about the timing, the Fates will decide whether the declaration of the outside force was made in time.
+- numina must declare out loud their intention to add their die to the total of one party before Neptune has proclaimed the victor of the concursatio navalis; if there is dissension about the timing, the Fates will decide whether the numen’s declaration was made in time;

 The victorious party leads a triumphal procession around the world, ending in Rome.
 They may shout "Io triumphe!" and sing apotropaic verses, praising and/or abusing their leader.
 After arriving in Rome, Juppiter Optimus Maximus bestows on the leader the corona triumphalis (the golden crown of triumph) and the title "Magnus/Magna."